 Alpha F1 is a testosterone supplement that we felt was worth reviewing based on how many people ask us about it.
 Yep, we get a lot of mail over this supplement.
 Email, not regular mail, do you think we have carrier pigeons flying into our office?
 Come on now!
 Thing is, a lot of people have heard of it and want to know if it works.
 The truth is Alpha F1 is definitely not the best option for a slew of reasons.
 It doesn’t mean you got ripped off if you already own it, it just means its a bit subpar.

-Read this Alpha F1 review to learn why it didn’t make our Top 10 Testosterone Boosters page.
+Read this Alpha F1 review to learn why it didn’t make our list of the top 10 T Boosters.

 The Claimed Benefits of Alpha F1